“Suffering is necessary until you realize it is unnecessary.” Eckhardt Tolle

 Open all three doors, or Monty gets it – and I’m not in the mood to make a deal.
 But I will say with the saccharine sweetness of a diabetic candy and the artifice of the broiled roast chicken brown skin from a tanning bed light, you’ll want to go plant wild flowers and kiss your loved ones all on the forehead, and hug your annoyed cat.
 Or slobbering dog, if your so inclined.

 P.S.
 Another tale of opinions pissing on the heads of others: It would have been my mother’s birthday on the 31st.
 I wasn’t given any chance at closure because my aunt and brother decided I didn’t get to say goodbye to Elaine Rothman Kaminsky Tramonte.
-So laughs on them, she’s not gone to me.
-She’s around telling me I look fine stop worrying, wiping my face with a wet index finger (eww), hugging me, telling me how I’m her beautiful girl.
-How proud she is of me.
-And for all the shit our lives dumped in our laps, she was my mother.
+Why?
+I was told it was because they didn’t want me to upset her.
+But the laughs on them, because without closure, she’s not gone to me.
+She’s still here telling me I look fine and to stop worrying, wiping something from my face with a saliva wetted index finger (eww), hugging me.
+She’s telling me how I’m her beautiful girl and how proud she is of me.
+And for all the shit life dumped in our laps, she was my mother.
 She loves me.
-I’m her first born, her daughter.
-Because they didn’t want me to upset her.
-How do you keep a child away from a parent, even as she aged I was still her angel, her shayna maydelah, Esther Williams, “mouth”, and the other 100 nick names she bestowed upon me – and she was my mammelah, mah, mom, mommie, my mom.
+I’m her first born, her only blood daughter.

 Flawed.
 Forever part of me.
 Forget?
 Never.